emidiovaleretto/covid-19-webapp-ms2-project/README.md

          <img src="./documents/wireframes/wireframe-414px.png">
        </details>

-	**Navigation:** Select field

-	* Click on the select field and scroll down to see the list of all available countries.
-	* Gets the latest data about the COVID-19 disease outbreak with a only one single click.

 	**Navigation:** Lightbulb icon

 	* Users can choose which background color they wish to display: light or dark.
 	* This feature is available on all devices, including tablets and mobile phones.

+	**Main Content:** Select field

+	* Click on the select field and scroll down to see the list of all available countries.
+	* Gets the latest data about the COVID-19 disease outbreak with a only one single click.

 	**Features**